 Fuzzy Melon vs. Winter Melon

 The fuzzy melon is the younger version of a winter melon.
-It is significantly smaller than a mature winter melon and has fuzzy skin; if left on the vine, the fuzz will dissipate and the gourd will grow in size.
+It is significantly smaller than a mature winter melon, which does not have hairy skin.
 Winter melon and fuzzy melon are often used interchangeably in recipes.
 Fuzzy melon is slightly sweeter than winter melon, but they both absorb the taste of other ingredients when cooked in soups and stir-fries.

 How to Cook With Fuzzy Melon